bkoz/jenkins/README.md

 ```
 $ oc get pods
 ```
-Login to Jenkins and create a dev and a promote pipeline , one to build the dev image and a second to tag (promote) the latest dev image to production.
+Login to Jenkins and create a buildDev and a promoteToProd pipeline , one to build the dev image and a second to tag (promote) the latest dev image to production.
 Perhaps the 2 pipelines could be stages in a single pipeline with an approval process between the stages?